Pangolin Photo Challenge 2025 logo

 • Remove any object in the image that would constitute more than 5% of the image (except for sensor spots).

 We acknowledge that editing software has become increasingly sophisticated at removing elements from images (in fact, Sabine made a video about it here).
-We would not advise using this technology too enthusiastically, as we will be requesting the original image, and a drastic elemental removal would count against you in a tight contest.
+We would not advise using this technology too enthusiastically, as we will be requesting the original image, and a drastic removal of elements would count against you in a tight contest.

 Baiting